Sabrieai/scheduler/README.md

 # Scheduler

 Scheduler is a single-page React application that allows students to book interviews with a mentor.
-Students can create, edit, and delete their appointment.
+Students can create, edit, and delete their appointments.
 The data is being retrieved from an [API](https://github.com/lighthouse-labs/scheduler-api), and when there are changes to a booking that data is sent to the API to persist using a PostgreSQL database.
 It has included Jest unit tests, Storybook visual tests, and Cypress end-to-end-tests.

 ## Final Product